A four-day IOSH Managing Safely training course in Kent.

 4. Understanding your responsibilities

 This module looks at the demands of the law and how the legal system works, and introduces a health and safety management system.
+This helps to define real health and safety instead of popular culture health and safety.

 5. Identifying hazards